jacksonwalters/dft-finite-groups/README.md

 $p | N$: Here we need to consider that $1/N$ does not exist.
 Still, we have the decomposition $F_p[x]/(x^N-1) = \prod_{d|m, i} F_p[x]/(P_i(x)^{p^s})$ where we factor $(x^N-1)=(x^m-1)^{p^s}$.
 We then factor $x^m-1$ into cyclotomic polynomials $\Phi_d(x)$.
 We further factor those into $P_1 \ldots P_g$, where each factor has residue degree $f$, and there are $g$ polynomials.
 Here $fg = \phi(d)$, where $\phi$ is Euler's totient function, and $f$ is the order of $p$ modulo $d$.
 This is equivalent to factoring the prime ideal (p) in $\mathbb{Z}[\zeta] = \mathbb{Z}[x]/(\Phi_d(x))$.

-Though it is possible to use the Chinese remainder theorem to obtain a linear isomorphism $F_p^N \rightarrow F_p^N$, it may be better to find out how to use a primitive m-th root of unity, and deal with the p^s multiplicity to align this case with the first case.
+Though it is possible to use the Chinese remainder theorem to obtain a linear isomorphism $F_p^N \rightarrow F_p^N$, it may be better to find out how to use a primitive m-th root of unity, and deal with the $p^s$ multiplicity to align this case with the first case.

 ---